Baseball’s First Power Surge: Home Runs in the Late 19th-Century Major Leagues

 There were minor changes to the number of strikes required for an out during this period as well—four strikes in 1887, then back to three strikes in 1888—but those changes would seem to afford little opportunity to explain the rise and fall of home run rates over the late 19th century.
 Other changes to the size of the pitchers box and eventual reduction to the modern strip of rubber seem similarly insufficient to explain changes in home run production during this era.

 Perhaps it is best to look at the records of the individual hitters who drove the power surge.
-Table 1 shows all hitters who had 15 or more home runs in a single season from 1871 until 1918.
+The online appendix shows all hitters who had 15 or more home runs in a single season from 1871 until 1918.
 There were only 40 such player-seasons over the 48 years.
 None of those player-seasons came in the 1870s or the early 1880s.
 The earliest of the player-seasons with 15 or more home runs was 1884, in which four players made the grade.
 Unfortunately, all were Chicago White Stockings in the season tarnished by short fences: Ned Williamson (27), Fred Pfeffer (25), Abner Dalrymple (22) and Cap Anson (21).

 The next earliest year in which a player hit 15 home runs in a season was 1887, when the mark was achieved by three players: Billy O’Brien of the Washington Nationals (19), Roger Connor of the New York Giants (17), and Fred Pfeffer of the Chicago White Stockings (16).
 (Pfeffer was the only one of the four 1884 White Stockings to repeat, legitimately, his earlier feat.)
 The following year, 1888, saw only one player reach 15 home runs: Jimmy Ryan of the Chicago White Stockings (16).
 (Ryan had not been on the 1884 team.)